alex-neal/beer/index.md

 *by Alex Neal ([alexneal.net](https://www.alexneal.net)) on November 9, 2020*

-This analysis aims to answer four questions about beer and the breweries that make them.
-For each question, I briefly describe my methodology and then present the results and visualizations.
+This analysis aims to answer a set of four questions related to the [BeerAdvocate dataset](https://data.world/socialmediadata/beeradvocate).
+For each question, I briefly describe my methodology and then present results and visualizations.
 The R/Tidyverse code is included at the end of this report, and is also available [here](https://github.com/alex-neal/beer/blob/master/beer.R).

 ## Which brewery produces the strongest beers by ABV?